 To kick things off we’re getting pretty personal straight away and considering men's toilet habits!

-Some of you may have noticed that men are not always that good at aiming and it can get a little bit smelly in men's toilets
+Some of you may have noticed that men are not always that good at aiming and it can get a little bit smelly in men's toilets.

 Not aiming properly at home is bad enough, but in public toilets it can be pretty catastrophic!